 Solita’s tender for app development was declared the winner in June.
 Created on an intensive schedule in the midst of a pandemic and Finland’s traditional summer holiday season, Koronavilkku was released a mere two months later on August 31st 2020.

 During the design process, the team listened closely to the comments and experiences of both healthcare professionals and citizens.
-Careful attention was also paid to building trust through active communication and broad collaboration between the different parties: the Finnish Institute for Health and Welfare (THL), DigiFinland, the Social Insurance Institution of Finland (Kela), the Ministry of Social Affairs and Health, the hospital districts, the National Cyber Security Centre, the Digital and Population Data Services Agency, international operators, etc. The app could only be successful by winning the trust of ordinary Finns and healthcare operators alike.
+Careful attention was also paid to building trust through active communication and broad collaboration between the different parties.
+The app could only be successful by winning the trust of ordinary Finns and healthcare operators alike.

 How Koronavilkku works

 Koronavilkku anonymously keeps track of the phones encountered by the user that have the Koronavilkku app or another compatible European coronavirus app installed.

 Each phone is assigned a randomised identification code that changes multiple times a day for enhanced privacy protection.